On degenerate preconditioned proximal point methods under restricted monotonicity: Convergence analysis

 Condition (iii): Considering the subsequence $\{x^{k_i}\}_{k\in\N}$ in (ii), the demiclosedness of $\cI-\cT$ yields that $(\cI-\cT)v^* = 0$, i.e., $v^*\in\Fixsf\cT$, which also leads to Condition (i). \end{proof}

-.2cm Conditions (i) and (ii) correspond to \cite[Theorem 2.9, Corollary 2.10]{bredies_ppa}, respectively.
-Condition (iii), as mentioned in \cite[Remark 2.11]{bredies_ppa}, is hard to control.
+.2cm In Theorem \ref{t_con}, Conditions (i) and (ii) correspond to \cite[Theorem 2.9, Corollary 2.10]{bredies_ppa}, respectively.
+Condition (iii), as mentioned in \cite[Remark 2.11]{bredies_ppa}, is hard to control and examine.
 The key problem here is that $\cT$ is not necessarily nonexpansive, and thus the general demiclosedness of $\cI-\cT$ cannot be obtained by Browder's principle \cite[Theorem 4.27]{plc_book}.
-However, it can be tackled case-by-case, by exploiting particular structures of $\cA$ and $\cQ$, and additional assumptions.
-For instance, \cite[Lemma 3.4]{bredies_2017}, in a context of a specific class of preconditioned ADMM, proposed several additional assumptions (e.g., compactness, weak closedness) to make $\cI-\cT$ demiclosed.
+However, it can be tackled case-by-case, by exploiting particular structures of $\cA$ and $\cQ$, and additional assumptions, see, for instance, \cite[Lemma 3.4]{bredies_2017}.

-\cite[Theorem 3.3]{condat_2013} seems the first attempt to establish the whole convergence under degenerate metric in a finite-dimensional setting, based on the continuity of proximity operator.
-This technique, together with \cite[Theorem 3.4]{latafat_2017}, is not applicable for infinite-dimensional setting, since $\cT$ is generally not weakly continuous.